hccccc92918/CMOSMA/README.md

 # A self-organizing map approach for constrained multi-objective optimization problems

 This repository contains implementation of CMOSMA:
-In this project, the CMOSMA is implemented within the platform of PlatEMO
+In this project, the CMOSMA is implemented within the platform of PlatEMO.
+CMOSMA can handle multi-objective constraint problems.

+Paper is now available at https://link.springer.com/article/10.1007/s40747-022-00761-2

 Dependencies